Exabyte-io/documentation/docs/workflow-designer/subworkflow-editor/intro.md

 - the main editor interface below it comprising four different selectable **tabs**, each pertaining to different aspects of the subworkflow's operations, and
  - **units flowchart** at the bottom displaying the ordered sequence of computational units included as part of the current subworkflow.

 The location of each component is highlighted in the picture below for the example case of a band structure calculation workflow.
-Click on a panel in the image to be redirected to the corresponding documentation page for each component:
+Click on a panel in the image to be redirected to the corresponding documentation page for each component.

 <img src="/images/sw-editor-components.png" usemap="#mapname">